b3b0/nmapdb/README.md

 You can use list files (-iL) for inventorying multiple hosts.

-You can explicitly type specifc single hosts for inventory as well.
+You can explicitly type specific single hosts for inventory as well.

 All working elements of this software are located at `/opt/nventory`.